EdikSimonian/CoreFramework/README.md

 127.0.0.1 kibana.example.com
 ```

-Now you should be able to access your web app using localhost.com and kibana using kibana.localhost.com
+Now you should be able to access your web app using example.com and kibana using kibana.example.com

+## Credentials

+Username: core
+Password: framework

+Create a new .htpasswd to change the default credentials

 ## License

 This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details

+## Next

+* Testing HAProxy
+* Syncing the .Net performance metrics to ELK

 ## Acknowledgments

 * .Net Core
 * Docker
 * Elastic
+* Nginx
+* Travis